kigster/sym/README.md

 #### Generating and Using Private Keys

 Once the gem is installed you will be able to run an executable `secrets`.

-    gem install secrets-cipher-base64
-    secrets -h   # display help
-    secrets -E   # show examples

 Now let's generate and copy the new private key to the clipboard.
 Clipboard copy is activated with the -c flag:

     secrets -gc